hackingprincesa/Active-Directory-Lab/README.md

 ## Tools:
 - Oracle VM VirtualBox Manager: For creating and managing virtual machines (VMs).
+- Active Directory: For centralized domain management and user authentication.
+- PowerShell: For scripting and automation of tasks.
-- Splunk Server: For log analysis and monitoring.
+- Splunk Server: For log analysis and monitoring, and SIEM to collect and analyze system logs.
-- Crowbar: For Brute Force Attack.
+- Crowbar: For brute force attacks.
-- Atomic Red Team: For simulating attack techniques via PowerShell.
+- Atomic Red Team: For simulating adversary tactics via PowerShell.
-- Sysmon: For system monitoring.
+- Sysmon: For monitoring and logging system activity on Windows.
-- Splunk Universal Forwarder: For log forwarding.
+- Splunk Universal Forwarder: For collecting and forwarding log data to Splunk.
 - VirtualBox: For virtualization.

 ## Step-by-Step Guide: